markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 Finally you will learn about the importance of building reproducible machine learning pipelines right from the start of any machine learning project.

 ## Section 4: Building a reproducible ML pipeline
- in Section 4.

-You will learn how to write production code to deploy a machine learning model for data scientists.
+ in Section 4 you will learn how to write production code to deploy a machine learning model for data scientists.

 This mean how to transform your Jupiter notebooks into production ready code go that is testable tractable